 Fiber is an important part of any human or animal’s diet, it helps with digestion and helps with constipation.
 You will notice that the dog foods you buy for your dog, whether it’s kibble or wet food, will contain fiber.
 There are times when the vet may suggest your dog goes onto a high fiber diet, this may be if your dog is old or if it’s suffering with constipation.

-Fiber rich diets are not at all dangerous for dogs, though if you notice your dog developing diarrhea after eating fiber rich diets for a couple of days, you may want to ease up a bit until it settles again.
+Diets rich in fiber are not at all dangerous for dogs, though if you notice your dog developing diarrhea after eating fiber rich diets for a couple of days, you may want to ease up a bit until it settles again.

 Fiber plays such an important role in a dog’s life, it can help ward of diseases and it can fight obesity.
 There are also many natural choices you can add to your dog’s diet to give them the additional fiber you want to give.